Formatting dates in MLA style

 Don’t use ordinal numbers (e.g. “5th”) or commas within a date in the Works Cited list.
 Don’t include a 0 before a single-digit date (e.g. “05”), even if your source does.

 All months with names five or more letters long are abbreviated in Works Cited entries.
 Abbreviate to the first three letters, followed by a period.

-Bear in mind that months are not abbreviated in the main text, though—only in the Works Cited list.
+Bear in mind that months are not abbreviated in the main text or the header, though—only in the Works Cited list.

 Levels of detail in MLA dates

 An MLA Works Cited entry always contains the year of publication, but some source types specify more precise publication dates.
 For example, journals generally provide a month or season of publication, while newspapers and online articles usually have a specific date.
 As a general guideline, include the level of detail your source gives.

 The level of detail can sometimes vary based on your reasons for citing the source.
 For example, for an episode of a TV series you’d usually just give the year, but you might give the day and month too if you’re discussing the context in which the episode aired.

 The table below indicates the level of detail usually given for each source type.
 If less detail is available for your source than shown here, just include as much detail as you do have (e.g. just the year for a web page that only lists the year).

 ||Butler, Judith.
 Gender Trouble: Feminism and the Subversion of Identity.
 2nd ed., Routledge, 1999.|